Mamiglia/notes/content/Quantization Attack for Unlearned LLMs.md

   - paper
 url:
 ---
-This paper finds a simple way to reverse unlearning in LLMs by simply applying weight
+This paper finds a simple way to reverse unlearning in LLMs by simply applying weight quantization.